matrix-org/rust-synapse-compress-state/README.md

 ## Introduction:

 This tool is significantly more simple to use than the manual tool (described below).
-It will find the rooms with the most uncompressed state in the database and compress those, saving where it got up to.
+It scans through all of the rows in the `state_groups` database table from the start.
+When it finds a group that hasn't been compressed, it runs the compressor for a while on that group's room, saving where it got up to.
+After compressing a number of these chunks it stops, saving where it got up to for the next run of the `auto_compressor`.

-It creates two extra tables in the database: `state_compressor_state` which stores the information needed to stop and start the compressor for each room, and `state_compressor_progress` which stores the most recently compressed state group for each room.
+It creates three extra tables in the database: `state_compressor_state` which stores the information needed to stop and start the compressor for each room, `state_compressor_progress` which stores the most recently compressed state group for each room and `state_compressor_total_progress` which stores how far through the `state_groups` table the compressor has scanned.

 The tool can be run manually when you are running out of space, or be scheduled to run periodically.